 In this guide, we will thoroughly explain everything you need to know about gaming monitors and what to look out for in order to ensure that you’re getting the right monitor for your needs and preferences.

 Pixel density is a pixel per inch ratio of the monitor’s resolution and size.

-If a monitor has a too low pixel density, the image quality will be pixelated which means there will be limited screen space as well as lack of details.
+If a monitor has a too low pixel density, the image quality will be pixelated which means there will be limited screen space as well as a lack of details.

-In case it’s too high, there will be a lot of screen space and details but you will have to scale the image up in order to for small text to be big enough to read it.
+In case it’s too high, there will be a lot of screen space and details but you will have to scale the image up in order for small text to be big enough to read it.

 While this isn’t a problem itself as you can choose whether you want to sacrifice screen space for larger and crispier details or not, some applications including video games have poor scaling or no scaling ability at all.